tagproDAD/gltp-parser-services/docs/workflows.md

 ## Record Lifecycle

 1. **Submission**
-   - Player submits a replay UUID or link via the Discord bot (`!upload`).
+   - Player submits a replay UUID or link via the Discord bot, website, grav bot, or other client.
    - Bot sends the UUID to the Cloudflare Worker `/parse` endpoint.

 2. **Parsing**